 This whole proceeding, only under a mythological garb, was in direct harmony with the directions given and the practice pursued by God's own people.
-The man ascending to the top of the tower had a parallel in that declaration of the Lord recorded in Exodus xxiv.
-1, 2, 3, viz., "And he said unto Moses, come up unto the Lord, thou, and Aaron, Nadab, and Abihu, and seventy of the elders of Israel, and worship ye afar off.
-And Moses alone shall come near the Lord; but they shall not come nigh, neither shall the people go up with him.
-And Moses came and told the people all the words of the Lord, and all the judgments; and all the people answered with one voice, and said, 'All the words which the Lord hath said, will we do.'"
+The man ascending to the top of the tower had a parallel in that declaration of the Lord recorded in Ex. xxiv.
+1, 2, 3, viz. : "And he said unto Moses, come up unto the Lord, thou, and Aaron, Nadab, and Abihu, and seventy of the elders of Israel, and worship ye afar off.
+And Moses alone shall come near the Lord ; but they shall not come nigh, neither shall the people go up with him.
+And Moses came and told the people all the words of the Lord, and all the judgments; and all the people answered with one voice, and said, 'All the words which the Lord hath said, will we do.""1 fore shall ye abide at the door of the tabernacle of the congregation day and night seven days, and keep the charge of the Lord, that ye die not; for so I am commanded."
+And again, Ezek. xliii.
+25: "Seven days shalt thou prepare every day a goat for a sinoffering: they shall also prepare a young bullock and a ram out of the flock, without blemish.
+Seven days shall they purge the altar, and purify it; and they shall consecrate themselves."

-His staying there seven days corresponded with Levit. viii.
-33, 34, 35-" And ye shall not go out of the door of the tabernacle of the congregation in seven days, until the days of your consecration be at an end: for seven days shall ye consecrate you.
+His staying there seven days corresponded with Lev. viii.
+33, 34, 35: "And ye shall not go out of the door of the tabernacle of the congregation in seven days, until the days of your consecration be at an end: for seven days shall ye consecrate you.
 As he hath done this day, so the Lord hath commanded to do, to make an atonement for you.
-Therefore shall ye abide at the door of the tabernacle of the congregation day and night seven days, and keep the charge of the Lord, that ye die not; for so I am commanded."
-And again, Ezekiel xliii.
-25-"Seven days shalt thou prepare every day a goat for a sinoffering: they shall also prepare a young bullock and a ram out of the flock, without blemish.
-Seven days shall they purge the altar, and purify it; and they shall consecrate themselves."
+There-

-^{} Of this distant adoration we may still see traces in the practice of the Irish peasantry, almost preferring to say their prayers outside the precincts of the chapel, or mass-house, than within it, unconsciously derived from this service of the Afrion, or benediction-house, i.e., the Round Towers.
+1 Of this distant adoration we may still see traces in the practice of the Irish peasantry, almost preferring to say their proyers outside the precincts of the chapel, or mass-house, than within it, unconsciously derived from this service of the Afrion, or benediction-house, i.e. the Round Towers.

-The enrolment of their names was also sanctioned by divine command, as Exodus xxviii.
-29-" And Aaron shall bear the names of the children of Israel in the breastplate of judgment upon his heart, when he goeth in unto the holy place, for a memorial before the Lord continually."
-Whilst the ringing of the bell is particularly enforced by a triple repetition, Exodus xxviii.
-33, 34-" And beneath upon the hem of it thou shalt make pomegranates of blue, and of purple, and of scarlet, round about the hem thereof; and bells of gold between them round about.
-A golden bell and a pomegranate, upon the hem of the robe round about."
+The enrolment of their names was also sanctioned by Divine command, as Ex. xxviii.
+29: "And Aaron shall bear the names of the children of Israel in the breastplate of judgment upon his heart, when he goeth in unto the holy place, for a memorial before the Lord continually."
+Whilst the ringing of the bell is particularly enforced by a triple repetition, Ex. xxviii.
+33, 34: "And beneath upon the hem of it thou shalt make pomegranates of blue, and of purple, and of scarlet, round about the hem thereof; and bells of gold between them round about.
+A golden bell and a pomegranate, a golden bell and a pomegranate, upon the hem of the robe round about."